dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 > [!NOTE]
 > If you are using [non-nullable reference types](/dotnet/csharp/nullable-references) calling `IsRequired` is not necessary.

-> [!NOTE]
-> The ability to configure whether the dependent is required was introduced in EF Core 5.0.

 ### Many-to-many

 Many-to-many relationships require a collection navigation property on both sides.
 They will be discovered by convention like other types of relationships.